Viovyx/Viobot/README.md

 - `/clear amount`

 ## How to set up?
+1) Make sure you got an application set up [here](https://discord.com/developers/applications)

-1) Clone the repository and unpack it.
+2) Clone the repository and unpack it somewhere safe.

-2) Make sure to have python3 installed and install the `requirements.txt` packages.
+3) Make sure to have python3 installed and install the `requirements.txt` packages.

-3) Create a `.env` file at the root of the project containing the following.
+4) Create a `.env` file at the root of the project containing the following.
 Make sure to replace the parameters inside `<...>` with your own parameters!

     ```dotenv
     TOKEN='<YOUR BOTS TOKEN>'
     BDAY_CHANNEL_ID='<THE CHANNEL-ID FOR BDAY MESSAGES>'
     ```
-4) Run the bot with `python3 main.py` and you're done!
+5) Run the bot with `python3 main.py` and you're done!

 **Any problems?
 Feel free to contact me on discord: @viovyx**